askerlee/segtran/README.md

 # Medical Image Segmentation using Squeeze-and-Expansion Transformers
 ### BUG FIXES in the 3D pipeline
 Sorry in the first release, there were a few bugs preventing training on 3D images.
 These were caused by obsolete code pieces.
 Now they are fixed.
+Please `git pull origin mater` to update the code.

 ### Introduction